TheRoddyWMS/Roddy/CHANGELIST.md

   - minor: Added `accountingName` to allow project accounting in cluster (for BE 0.0.12)

   - patch: Bumped to use BatchEuphoria 0.0.12

+* 3.5.10
+  - patch: Bumped BatchEuphoria version to 0.0.7-1: A newer LSF release is pickier on the position of the `-o` parameter in `bjobs`.
+Adapted to this upstream change.
+Probably code will still work with older LSF versions.

 * 3.5.9